stone wall with man walking

 The busy street is lined with beautiful Haussmann buildings full of upscale shopping and restaurants.
 From the Arch de Triomphe, it’s one of 12 avenues beginning at the Étoile (the roundabout).
 Av.
 Victor Hugo is the second longest of the 12, after the most famous Paris street, Av. des Champs-Elysees.

-9. Rue de l’Abreuvoir in 18th arrondissement
+18. Rue de l’Abreuvoir in 18th arrondissement

 This Paris street is known as the prettiest street in Paris.
 Start your stroll at the famous La Maison Rose and continue down the cobbled road towards the Statue of Dalida.

-This offers the best view of the Sacré-Coeur in the distance.
-Montmartre has some of the best hidden gems and Paris streets that are perfect for strolling.
+This offers the best view of the Sacre Coeur in the distance.
+Montmartre has some of the best-hidden gems and Paris streets that are perfect for strolling.

-10. Rue Norvins in Montmartre (18th arrondissement)
+19. Rue Norvins in Montmartre (18th arrondissement)

-Montmartre Paris is full of wonderfully old cobblestone streets and rue Norvins is definitely one of the best ones to stroll!
+Montmartre Paris is full of wonderfully old cobblestone streets and rue Norvins is one of the best ones to stroll!
 Nothing but charm and a glimpse of what Paris might have looked like centuries ago can be found on rue Lepic and rue Norvins.
-Here in Montmartre, you’ll find some of the best streets to visit in Paris.

 The picture postcard of Le Consulat Cafe can be found on rue Norvins.
 This historic street was and still is, an artist’s hub, especially the nearby Place du Tertre – the famous location for artists to show their work.

-11. Rue Lepic in Montmartre (18th arrondissement)
+20. Rue Lepic in Montmartre (18th arrondissement)

-This Paris street is known for its artsy, bohemian vibes.
+As one of the best cobblestone streets in Paris, it’s known for its artsy, bohemian vibes.
 Then and now.

 Start your walk on this street at the top of the hill as it’s the most scenic way to see it as it winds its way down the hill, offering glimpses of city views.
 The street is lined with traditional Parisian cafes, like Cafe des 2 Moulins, the setting for the movie Amélie.
 Also, be on the lookout for No. 54 where Vincent Van Gogh lived with his brother for 2 years in 1886.